wp-plugins/nextgen-facebook/readme.txt

 == Changelog ==

-= Version 6.1 =
+= Version 6.1 DEV =

-* Included the Facebook 'Language / Locale' option on the General page, and added the 'og:locale' meta tag.
+* Included the Facebook 'Language / Locale' option on the General settings page, and added the 'og:locale' meta property tag.
+* Added a character counter to the Custom Post / Page Description area (Pro version).

 = Version 6.0 =